basho/riak_ql/docs/the_query_pipeline.md

 Notice that the `AVG` function has been broken into a `SUM` and a `COUNT` to be run in the C++ code and another pair of `SUM`s to be run in the Erlang Node.

-Strategically we wish to implement all operators in the pipeline (`FROM`, `SELECT`, `WHERE`, `GROUP BY`, `ORDER BY`) as an Erlang behaviour (or a behaviour-like construct in C++, a set of function callbacks with defined specs) and this behaviour MUST be identically callable from both the Erlang co-ordinator and within the C++ leveldb code:
+Strategically we wish to implement all operators in the pipeline (`FROM`, `SELECT`, `WHERE`, `GROUP BY`, `ORDER BY`) as an Erlang behaviour (or a behaviour-like construct in C++, a set of function callbacks with defined specs) and this behaviour MUST be identically callable from both the Erlang coordinator and within the C++ leveldb code:
 ```
 +-------+-------+                  +-------+-------+-------+
 | ColX  | ColY  |                  | Col1  | Col2  | Col3  |